The arrival of Sanga

 An elegant left-hander is born.
-Kumar Sangakkara has been at the forefront of Sri Lanka's Test dominance at home - they have lost just three Test series out of 18 in Sri Lanka since the beginning of 2002.
-A wicketkeeper-batsman, Sangakkara has, along with Mahela Jayawardene, been the backbone of Sri Lanka's batting following the exit of the side's 1996 World Cup heroes.
+Kumar Sangakkara was at the forefront of Sri Lanka's Test dominance at home.
+A wicketkeeper-batsman, Sangakkara, along with Mahela Jayawardene, was the backbone of Sri Lanka's batting following the exit of the side's 1996 World Cup heroes.
 Superbly consistent, he added a world record 624 for the third wicket with Jayawardene in July 2006, against South Africa in Colombo; his share was 287.
-A smart thinker, Sangakkara is perhaps one of the finest exponents of "mental disintegration" in the game, as Shaun Pollock famously found out once.
-Sangakkara gave up keeping in Tests in mid-2006 - though he continues to do so in limited-overs games - and was given the captaincy when Jayawardene retired from the job in early 2009.
-Sangakkara led Sri Lanka to their first home Test series win against Pakistan, the final of the 2009 World Twenty20 and the 2011 World Cup final.
-He gave up the captaincy at the end of the tournament.
+A smart thinker, Sangakkara was perhaps one of the finest exponents of "mental disintegration" in the game.
+Sangakkara gave up keeping in Tests in mid-2006 - though he continued to do so in limited-overs games - and was given the captaincy when Jayawardene retired from the job in early 2009.
+He led Sri Lanka to their first home Test series win against Pakistan, and to the finals of the 2009 World T20 and the 2011 World Cup.
+While he retired from T20s on a high, with the 2014 World T20 title, his departure from the other two formats wasn't as memorable - Sri Lanka exited the 2015 World Cup in the quarter-final, and in his farewell Test series, at home in Sri Lanka, he failed to make it past 32 in four innings.
+But over a 15-year career he accumulated over 12,000 Test runs, 38 hundreds - including a battling 192 in Hobart in 2007 - and 11 double-centuries, one short of Bradman's record 12.

-Birth of Mark "Tubby" Taylor who regained the Frank Worrell Trophy and inflicted on West Indies their first series defeat for 15 years a year after taking over captaincy from Allan Border.
+Birth of Mark "Tubby" Taylor who regained the Frank Worrell Trophy and a year after taking over the Australian captaincy from Allan Border, inflicted on West Indies their first series defeat for 15 years.
 Taylor's nose for a hunch (how many times did he bring on bowlers like Blewett, Ponting and Co and see them take a wicket almost immediately?) and aversion to stalemate - Australia drew only 11 of his 50 Tests in charge - made Test cricket more watchable than it had been for many a year.
 As an opening batsman he struggled at times, most famously when he went 21 innings without a half-century between 1995 and 1997, but a final average of 43.49 showed what a quality performer he was.

 Muttiah Muralitharan took India apart with 7 for 30 - the best bowling in ODIs at the time - as Sri Lanka eased home in a dress rehearsal for the Champions Trophy final in Sharjah.
 Marvan Atapattu and Mahela Jayawardene both made centuries in a total of 294 for 5 and then, with India 99 for 2, Murali got to work - his seven wickets came for 23 runs in 50 balls.
 India played him better in the final two days later, when he only managed 3 for 6, but it didn't stop them being hammered by 245 runs.